KXBJ: History

-The station was assigned the KIOX-FM call sign on November 15, 1990 before quickly switching to KXGC-FM two weeks later on December 1, 1990.
+The station was assigned the callsign KIOX-FM on November 15, 1990 before quickly switching to KXGC-FM two weeks later on December 1, 1990.
 The change to KXGC-FM would prove to be short-lived as the station reverted to KIOX-FM on February 4, 1991.
 The facility would then carry on the calls originally assigned to 1270 AM in 1957, which itself was lost for the neighboring town of Bay City in an illegal relocation of the facility to Sugarland, Texas by then owner Chameleon Radio Corporation, in an attempt to serve the Houston area with leased brokered programming on 1270 as KFCC in 2002, leaving KULP as the lone AM facility licensed to the town.

 With the switch to KIOX-FM, it remained a country station, locally operated in El Campo, and now using the branding of "X 97".
 The station would continue to hold the heritage call letters even after the sale to Liberman Broadcasting, resulting in the station changing to a Spanish-language format.
 KIOX-FM was finally retired on December 13, 2007, becoming KNTE-FM in order to match the calls with the "El Norte" format that Liberman had implemented on 96.9.
 The heritage KIOX call set was quickly resurrected by LaGrange Broadcasting Corporation on January 4, 2008, for their own Country station licensed to Edna, which also serves El Campo and Wharton County.
 KIOX-FM continues to reside at 96.1 FM, currently owned by Mark Porter of Globecom Media.

 On January 18, 2012 the sale of the station from Liberman Broadcasting to the KSBJ Educational Foundation was announced, and the FCC approved the sale on February 28, 2012.
 The sale closed on April 13, 2012, with the station becoming the sister to KSBJ in Humble.
 KSBJ Educational Foundation requested the current call set, and it was granted by the FCC 4 days later on April 17.